Oleg Burlakov: Death

 Oleg Burlakov died on June 21, 2021, in the Lapino clinic near Moscow after battling COVID-19.

 The businessman's sister Vera Kazakova wanted to bury him at the Serafimovsky Cemetery in St. Petersburg, where the graves of his mother, father and grandmother are located and where Burlakov himself, according to Kazakova, wanted to be buried.
 However, the businessman's widow Lyudmila Burlakova and her daughters Veroniсa and Elena insisted on burying the body in Canada, despite that, according to Izvestia, they never visited Oleg Burlakov in the hospital.
 Kazakova claims that throughout the course of the businessman's illness, none of Burlakov's immediate family asked for information about his state of health.
 However, representatives of Burlakov's wife and daughters have stated that they did request such information.

 The authorities refused to release the body to Vera Kazakova.
 Later, people who introduced themselves as lawyers of Lyudmila Burlakova removed the body from the morgue.

 Vera Kazakova demanded the Investigative Committee check on the circumstances of her brother's death and find out whether the mortuary staff had the right to refuse to give her his body.

 The deceased was moved to another morgue by order of the investigator, but Burlakov's widow appealed the decision.
 The body was eventually taken by the lawyers again.

-At present, potential violations in the removal of the body are being investigated and the issue of initiating a criminal case is being decided.
+In February 2021, potential violations in the removal of the body were being investigated and the issue of initiating a criminal case was being studied.
 In October 2021, the circumstances of the removal of Oleg Burlakov's body abroad began and were analyzed by the Solntsevsky interdistrict investigative department (Investigative Directorate, the Western Administrative District of Moscow).
 The inspection showed that Vnukovo customs officers had accepted false documents in regard to the export of the billionaire's body, as a result of which, the body was sent to Switzerland, and then to Canada.

 Oleg Burlakov was buried in a cemetery in Toronto.